jaouahbi/OMCircularProgress/README.md

 ## Installation

-> To use OMCircularProgressView with a project , you must include all Swift files located inside the `OMCircularProgressView` directory directly in your project.
+> To use OMCircularProgress with a project , you must include all Swift files located inside the `OMCircularProgress` directory directly in your project.

 ## CocoaPods Installation